TaitNet AS-IP Analog Simulcast

 TM9400 Series

 The Tait TM9400 is a high-performing, flexible and robust mobile radio that delivers high quality audio and intuitive operation.
 Multiple modes of operation include analog, P25 Phase 1 conventional, P25 Phase 1 trunked, and P25 Phase 2 Trunked.
-Supercharge your communications with Tait Unified Vehicle, available on the TM9400.
+Supercharge your communications with TAIT AXIOM Mobiles, available on the TM9400.

 TAIT AXIOM Mobile